Tone of Voice

 Make It Accessible

-While UCI is home to many kinds of specialized knowledge, each with its own distinctive vocabulary, in our general communications we should speak in an articulate way that is accessible to a general audience.
+While UC Irvine is home to many kinds of specialized knowledge, each with its own distinctive vocabulary, in our general communications we should speak in an articulate way that is accessible to a general audience.
 Avoid jargon or technical language.
 Steer clear of overused buzzwords.
 Aim to sound intelligent, but never stuffy or pretentious.
 Most importantly, keep your audience in mind and always craft your language to connect with them and foster understanding.

 Keep It Conversational